Big Ass Spider (2013) - What Did I Just Watch?

 I don’t mean to be hyperbolic, but Jose is single-handedly the best part of Big Ass Spider.
 Similar to how I felt about Majima in Yakuza Kawami, Jose is THE personality of the film and probably the character to whom I feel the most attached.
 Lombardo Boyar has the charisma to capture every scene he’s in with his rather stereotypical portrayal of a Mexican immigrant security guard.
 If you don’t get annoyed by stereotypical caricatures, Jose is almost guaranteed to make you laugh.
 The lines he gets and the delivery of his lines are comedically timed in a way that make Jose immediately quotable.

 I don’t want to spoil any of his jokes for the sake of backing up my argument for why I love this character so much.
 I’ll just say that Jose is the character for whom I feel the most appreciation and adoration.
-He’s charming, funny and adds the right comedic balance to the other characters.
+He’s charming and funny and adds the right comedic balance to the other characters.

 What Are The Drawbacks?